 Whichever of these options you choose to remedy a defaulted mortgage, you mustn’t do it alone.
 A foreclosure defense attorney can help you negotiate with the bank, get you better terms in a loan modification, and help you through the application processes involved in a short sale or deed-in-lieu.

-Inherited a Home that’s in Default?
+Need to Stop Foreclosure on an Inherited Property?
 Call a Florida Foreclosure Defense Attorney

 Losing someone is painful.
 Sometimes, though, not long afterward, surviving loved ones find that the administration of the estate is also extremely challenging.
 This is particularly true when the estate includes a home that is in foreclosure or that has a mortgage that has gone into default.
 When this is the case, a Fort Lauderdale foreclosure defense lawyer can help.